Josef Věromír Pleva

-Biography
+Life

 Pleva was born in Moravská Svratka in Austria-Hungary (today part of Svratka in the Czech Republic).
 He was born as the eldest of eight children into an evangelical family.
 His father was a railway worker and the family moved frequently.
 Pleva trained as a bookbinder and briefly worked as a bookbinder in Frenštát pod Radhoštěm, Nové Město na Moravě and Moravské Budějovice.
 In 1920–1924, he studied teaching in Čáslav and subsequently became a teacher.
 He taught in Ječovice, Černouček and various places in the Vysočina Region.

 In 1926, he became a member of the Communist Party of Czechoslovakia.
 Together with his friends, he founded the Group of Literary and Art Workers in 1928.
 It was supposed to be the opposition to Devětsil.
 The group ended its activities in 1930, and after he became teacher in Brno in the same year, Pleva turned to writing children's books instead.
-From 1932 he collaborated with the Czechoslovak Radio and from 1937, he directed broadcasts for schools and youth in this institution.
+From 1932, he collaborated with the Czechoslovak Radio and from 1937, he directed broadcasts for schools and youth in this institution.

 In 1941, Pleva married Veronika Kvasničková (1911–1995).
 In the same year he retired from teaching due to problems with hearing loss.
 In 1951–1952, he was the director of the Brno studio of the Czechoslovak Radio, then he was deputy chairman of the Czechoslovak State Committee for Radio in Prague.
 After a heart attack in 1954, he gave up all functions and returned to Brno.
 After the normalization in 1968, he withdrew from public life.

 Pleva died in Brno in 1985 at the age of 86.
-He is buried on the Protestant cemetery in Nové Město na Moravě.
+He is buried at the Protestant cemetery in Nové Město na Moravě.